 You are looking at something which is not what it is when you are looking at somebody who is interiorized.
 It is not what it is.
 It's a form-energy production unit in a mass of energy.
 Kind of strange.
 It is in a mass of energy and yet is an energy production unit; the thetan is an energy production unit.
 What, then, is he doing in a mass of energy.
 If he can produce energy, if he can cause energy to come into being, why is he sitting there in the middle of it?
-It tells you, then, that he must never ... he must have lost the idea of thinking of himself as an energy-production unit; he must be thinking of himself as an energy preservation unit.
-That's the first little error he is making.
+It tells you, then, that he must never ... he must have lost the idea of thinking of himself as an energy-production unit; he first little error he is making.